 On Friday afternoon, the flower show opened to display the 207 high-quality entries from 38 exhibitors.
 A list of all blue-ribbon and special award entries is now available (click on the first link on the side-bar), as well as flower show images (second link).
-Other images of the convention events and attendees can be seen by clicking on the third link.
+Images of the convention events and attendees can be seen by clicking on the third link.

 Saturday’s activities included two more lectures, lunch, and the live auction followed by the breakdown of plant sales, the auction, and the show.
 The convention was brought to a close that evening with a “Wine Down” at Nosh Restaurant and Wine Lounge just a few blocks from our convention hotel where attendees gathered to once again socialize, re-live this wonderful convention, and say their goodbyes until next year.

 Whether you were unable to attend convention this year or you would like to re-live the experience, you will be able to order the 2017 Convention DVD (available later this year).
 This DVD will include PowerPoint presentations of the flower show and all of the programs and lectures, along with images of the people and places that were a part of Convention 2017, as well as videos and interviews by Peter Shalit.